 It's amazing the garbage that gets put out there every day.

-You know, if you want to go back, you know, well, Democrats have gained 44 state legislative seats in what the almost two years since Trump's in in office.
+You know, if you want to go back, you know, well, Democrats have gained 44 state legislative seats in, what, the almost two years since Trump's in office.

-Everybody seems to forget nearly a thousand state legislative seats were gained by Republicans under Obama.
+Everybody seems to forget nearly 1,000 state legislative seats were gained by Republicans under Obama.

-I mean, if you you look at it, it is remarkable how how what the damage that Obama actually did to the country and to the Democratic Party.
+I mean, if you look at it, it is remarkable the damage that Obama actually did to the country and to the Democratic Party.

 You know, but we do know that there are some good things, you know, with the economy that are going on.

-All right, we've got um a couple of stories that are emerging here.
+All right, we've got a couple of stories that are emerging here.

 And one of them really has to do with Bruce Orr.